au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

-Even the distribution of question length in words and characters is very similar, looks like a good train test split so far.
+Even the distribution of question length in words and characters is very similar.
+It looks like a good train test split so far.

 ---
 <br>